-The net increase or decrease in tree cover as a consequence of a development will be a material consideration in the decision-making process in terms of the carbon sequestration consequences of the proposal.
-Considerable weight in favour of a proposal will be given where the net situation is a considerable increase in tree cover (and hence the positive and significant contribution to carbon sequestration), unless such additional tree cover is likely to have a negative net carbon impact (such as planting on peat soils).
-Where the net situation is a loss of trees, weight against a proposal will be given as a consequence of the loss of carbon sequestration, with the degree of weight dependent on the scale of net loss.
+The demonstration of meaningful carbon sequestration through nature based solutions within a proposal will be a material consideration in the decision-making process.
+Material weight in favour of a proposal will be given where the net situation is demonstrated to be a significant gain in nature based carbon sequestration as a consequence of the proposal.
+Where a proposal will cause harm to an existing nature based carbon sequestration process, weight against such a proposal will be given as a consequence of the harm, with the degree of weight dependent on the scale of net loss.